-Where an assessment plan includes the requirement of a stated mandated qualification, prior to entering gateway, the EPAO will need to see attributable evidence that this qualification has been achieved.
+Where an assessment plan includes the requirement of a stated mandatory or mandated qualification, prior to entering gateway, the EPAO will need to see attributable evidence that this qualification has been achieved.
 Personal Learning Records (PLRs) can be utilised to support gateway validation, but ideally this should be followed up with certificated evidence wherever possible.

 IfATE introduced in August 2023 a new approach to the assessment of mandated qualifications (for some standards and assessment plans), these changes will be reflected in new assessment plans, where the relevant Trailblazer group has confirmed they want a mandated qualification as part of the apprenticeship and there are acceptable qualifications available.
+If you are not sure whether your apprenticeship requires you to have any additional qualifications, please check with your provider/college representative or ask your EPAO/AO.

 Up until 2023 if a standard had a mandated qualification, this qualification was achieved and certificated prior to gateway, the new approach is a final element of the qualification will now be assessed as part of the EPA and the qualification certificate will not be available until after the EPA completion.
+Note this only applies to some and not all assessment plans.